polfliet/newrelic-k8s-guestbook/README.md

 watch kubectl logs -l tier=worker --tail=20
 watch kubectl logs -l tier=queue --tail=20
 ```
+## Build the Docker images
+* If you want to make changes to any of the Docker images, navigate to the relevant folder under app/ and build the image:
+`docker build -t nrlabs/newrelic-k8s-guestbook-frontend .`

 ## Clean-up
 `kubectl delete -f . # ATTENTION, this will delete everything from the yaml files in the current folder`